junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "John."
 Castiel struggles to pull himself up from the bed, his face glum.

 "No!"
 Dean stands next to the bed, between the angel and his father.
-He has not forgotten the last time the two of them are in the same room.
+He has not forgotten the last time the two of them were in the same room.
 He will not let that happen again, whatever happened to him.

 "Dad, don't do this!"
 Sam goes to pull his father's arm, trying to drag him away.

 "Sam, Dean, get out."
 John orders.
 His eyes are murderous.
-"I don't want either of you get hurt.
+"I don't want either of you to get hurt.
 So get out.
 This is only for the angel.
 I heard everything."

-"Then you know everything I have to report is exactly because of man like you."
-Castiel answers icily, pressing a palm at his chest, panting at the effort.
+"Then you know everything I have to report is exactly because of men like you," Castiel answers icily, pressing a palm at his chest, panting at the effort.
 He drags himself straight, leaning against the headboard.
-Dean has an arm wrapped across his chest, as if this should be an armor enough to shield him against John.
+Dean has an arm wrapped across his chest, as if this should be enough armor to shield him against John.

 "It doesn't matter, because you wouldn't be reporting anything back," John twists the blade in his hand, turning it from upward to downward.
 He strides into the room.

 Dean covers Cas with his whole body.
 "You'll have to kill me first," he announces boldly.

 "What kind of brainwash did the angel give you?"
-John growls, shoving him with the hand bearing the brass knuckle.
-The edge of the metal scratches across his shoulder, leaving a long trace of abrade.
+John growls, shoving him with the hand bearing the brass knuckles.
+The edge of the metal scratches across his shoulder, leaving a long trace of abrasion.

 Dean hisses, but doesn't move.
 "The same kind that I always have -- Faith."

 "Dean," Cas warns him, voice strained.
-His hand push on Dean's back feebly.
+His hand pushes on Dean's back feebly.
 "He might actually kill you."

 "I don't care!"
 Dean bites, without looking back.
 "Shut up and let me save you!"
 His voice shaking violently.

-"I'm doing this to save the whole town," John swings the knuckle again, leaving a long bruise below his chin.
+"I'm doing this to save the whole town."
+John swings the knuckle again, leaving a long bruise below his chin.
 Dean thinks he hears his jaw breaking.

 "You talk about saving people but now letting this angel condemn the whole town.
 You're not the hero here, I am."
 John snaps, punching Dean again.
 "Don't ever say I don't know what's sacrifice.
 I'm willing to sacrifice you to save the whole town!"

-Dean looses his fist, letting himself beaten by his father.
+Dean loosens his fist, letting himself get beaten by his father.
 His body limps, being thrown in all directions that John hits him.
 He lands on top of the blanket.
 Blood drips from the corner of his mouth, staining the bed and the angel lying there.

 "Stop!"
 Castiel yells, devastated.
 He folds his wounded wings around, trying desperately to cover Dean.
 "John!
 Stop!
 Kill me and spare him!
 He's your son!"